 It’s time to take a seat, stop procrastinating, and collect your thoughts on this important topic, if you’d like a chance to be selected as our $10,000 top prize winner.
 We’ll also be awarding a $5,000 second prize, three $1,000 runner-up awards, and four $500 awards to randomly-selected entries.

-You can find all the details of the contest — along with video prompts to stir your creative juices — at thefire.org/first-amendment-educational-resources/essay-contest.
+You can find all the details of the contest — along with video prompts to stir your creative juices — at thefire.org/resources/high-school-network/essay-contest.
 You can also refer to FIRE’s archived news stories, or FIRE’s recent Speaking Freely Survey results to educate yourself on this important topic and to inspire and prepare you to address it in writing.
 Time is indeed short, but you still have enough time to craft a winning essay if you start today!